CSUSBIndependentStudy/centos/GIT-SUBMISSION-INSTRUCTIONS.md

 you need to send to your instructor the public key that your Git client program uses when connecting to remote hosts.
-After you send this, your instructor will create an empty remote repository for you to push commits into.
+After you send this, your instructor will create an empty remote repository for you to clone.

-Your instructor will also send you a username that you can use to connect to this repository.
+Your instructor will also send you a username to connect to this repository.
-After you receive the username, you will be able to clone the remote repository and use this to track changes to the source code you develop and submit your work.
+After you receive the username, you will be able to clone the remote repository and use this to submit your work.

 The command you will use to clone your repository will look something like the following, with _username_